 Purpose-Built Data Centers vs Retrofitted Facilities

-Equally, data has continued to be in demand in “edge” locations, to get it as close to the end user as possible.
-HostDime has been a pioneer in building these world class next-gen purpose-built facilities in markets around the world where infrastructure has lacked.
-With the ever-evolving need of localized data, HostDime is positioned to serve world class infrastructure in edge country locations.
-It is just a matter of time until most data is localized in their respective countries to decrease latency and increase performance to its nationals.
+Equally, data has continued to be in demand in edge locations, to get as close to the end user as possible.
+We carefully do site selection in areas with high fiber connectivity to be able to handle large data throughput demands in the country and connect to the subsea cables that go directly to the global network backbone carriers.
+It is just a matter of time until most data will need to be localized in their respective countries to decrease latency and increase performance to its nationals.

-Certification and Uptime – The Uptime Institute groups data centers into four basic certification categories: Tier I, II, III, and IV.
+Design Standards – The Uptime Institute groups data centers into four basic certification categories: Tier I, II, III, and IV.
 Each tier must have a certain amount of uptime and redundancy.

 Tier IV is the highest possible certification; they are as secure, reliable, and redundant as can be.
 Sometimes referred to as the four 9’s, Tier IV data centers have 99.99% availability, which equates to less than an hour of downtime a year.

 Most of the data centers today are Tier II and Tier III.
-Less than 20% of data centers in the world are Tier IV and HostDime builds only Tier IV as a standard.
-We don’t compromise on our investment to delivery trustworthy mission-critical infrastructure.
+Less than 20% of data centers in the world are Tier IV and we only build Tier IV as a standard and aim to achieve 100% uptime year after year.
+We don’t compromise on our investment, nor see any value in designing anything other than Tier IV to delivery trustworthy mission-critical infrastructure.

 PUE – PUE stands for Power Usage Effectiveness and it describes the efficiency of how a data center uses energy.
 The PUE is specifically the ratio of total energy delivered to computing equipment.
 A quick example is if a facility uses 100,000 kW of total power of which 80,000 kW is used to power your IT equipment, this would equal a PUE of 1.25.
 The lower the PUE, the better.
-HostDime’s purposeful use of the latest power efficient components, modular POD foot prints, hot aisle containment, highest efficiency chillers, and renewable energy use all correspond to a large reduction in annualized PUE.
-HostDime achieves a 1.5 PUE in our constructed data centers, while our competitors often have PUE in the 1.9 or higher range.
+Our purposeful use of the latest power efficient electrical components, modular POD foot prints, hot aisle containment, highest efficiency chillers, and renewable energy use all correspond to a large reduction in annualized PUE.
+We achieve a 1.5 PUE in our constructed data centers, while our competitors often have PUE in the 1.9 or higher range.